AdobeDocs/id-service.en/help/library/library.md

 ---
-description: Properties, methods, and configurations that let you work programmatically with the Experience Platform Identity Service.
+description: Properties, methods, and configurations that let you work programmatically with the Experience Cloud Identity Service.
 keywords: ID Service
-seo-description: Properties, methods, and configurations that let you work programmatically with the Experience Platform Identity Service.
+seo-description: Properties, methods, and configurations that let you work programmatically with the Experience Cloud Identity Service.
 seo-title: ID Service API
 title: ID Service API
 uuid: 9663cf9d-64be-4b68-a0e1-c1a1eb70fbd5